-The senior band is currently hard at work preparing for the SCABA contest on Sunday 25th February.
+The senior band preparing for the SCABA contest on Sunday 25th February.

 CLICK HERE FOR NEWS, PICTURES AND VIDEOS OF OUR VERY BUSY CHRISTMAS SEASON.

 Keep checking the ‘Hear us’ pages for information about where to listen to our bands during 2018.
 Updates are coming in weekly!

 Spaces available now in our friendly youth band.
 Membership is £1 per week, payable in term time only.
 This includes an instrument if needed.
 We have members from across Sussex and rehearse on Friday evenings 7-7:45pm.
 Our rehearsal venue is near the A27/A23 junction and on the number 5 bus route from Brighton.
 Visit the youth band pages to find out more.

 Welcome to the website of Patcham Silver Band, based in Patcham within the Unitary Authority of Brighton & Hove on the Sussex Coast.